-9.3.10 Alarm silence time: SiL
+9.4.10 Alarm silence time: SiL

 This function is primarily intended for use in small installations where the alarm output directly operates a warning sounder or beacon.
 When the alarm silence time is set to any figure other than zero, the P push button becomes an alarm accept button.
 After an alarm has occurred, operating the P button will cause the alarm output to revert to the non-alarm condition for the programmed alarm silence time.
+Ideally the BA674D requires an optional external keypad for this function to be used.

-To adjust the alarm silence time, which may be between 0 and 3600 seconds, select 'SiL' from the alarm menu using the $\checkmark$ or $\blacktriangle$ push button and press P to reveal the existing silence time with one digit flashing.
-The flashing digit can be adjusted using the $\checkmark$ or $\blacktriangle$ push button and the P button to move control to the next digit.
+To adjust the alarm silence time, which may be between 0 and 3600 seconds, select 'SiL' from the alarm menu using the \checkmark or \blacktriangle push button and press P to reveal the existing silence time with one digit flashing.
+The flashing digit can be adjusted using the \checkmark or \blacktriangle push button and the P button to move control to the next digit.
 When the required time has been entered press E to return to the 'SiL prompt in the alarm menu.

-When an alarm is cleared using the P push button, the alarm annunciator will flash until the silence time expires, if at the end of the silence time the alarm condition still exist, the alarm will be reactivated.
+When an alarm is cleared using the P push button, the alarm annunciator will flash until the silence time expires, if the alarm condition still exists the alarm will be reactivated.

-9.3.11 Access Setpoint: ACSP
+9.4.11 Access Setpoint: ACSP

-This function controls a separate menu that provides direct access to the alarm setpoints when the BA678C transmitter is in the operational mode.
+This function controls a separate menu that provides direct access to the alarm setpoints when the BA674D transmitter is in the operational mode.
 The function enables an operator to adjust the alarm setpoints without having access to the configuration and alarm menus.
 Further protection is provided by a separate security code.
-Both setpoints can always be displayed, but not adjusted, from the operating mode using the E plus the $\mathbf{V}$ or $\mathbf{A}$ button - see section 3.1 to reveal the current setting which may be changed using the $\mathbf{\nabla}$ or $\mathbf{A}$ button.
+Both setpoints can always be displayed, but not adjusted, from the operating mode using the E plus the \mathbf{V} or \mathbf{A} button - see section 3.1

 This direct access menu is enabled and a separate security code entered from the 'ACSP' function in the configuration menu as shown in Fig 11.
-To check or change the menu parameters select 'ACSP' from the menu using the $\checkmark$ or $\blacktriangle$ button and press P which will display the enable prompt 'EnbL'.
-Press P again
+To check or change the menu parameters select 'ACSP' from the menu using the ∇ or \blacktriangle button and press P which will display the enable prompt 'EnbL'.
+Press P again to reveal the current setting which may be changed using the ∇ or \blacktriangle button.

 If 'oFF' is selected, the operator will not have access to the setpoints from the display mode.
 If 'on' is selected, the operator will have direct access to the alarm setpoints from the operational mode via a separate optional security code.
-Press E to enter the selection and return to the 'EnbL' prompt, pressing E again will return to the 'ACSP' prompt in the configuration menu.
+Press \boldsymbol{E} to enter the selection and return to the 'EnbL' prompt, pressing \boldsymbol{E} again will return the 'ACSP' prompt in the configuration menu.

 If the 'ACSP' function is enabled, access to the setpoints from the transmitter operational mode may be protected by an optional four digit code.
-This access code is defined by sub-function 'ACCd' which is reached from the 'EnbL' prompt by pressing the $\checkmark$ or $\blacktriangle$ button.
-Pressing P will then reveal the current security code with one digit flashing.
-The flashing digit may be changed by operating the $\checkmark$ or $\blacktriangle$ push button and the P button to move control to the next digit.
+This access code is defined by sub-function 'ACCd' which is reached from the 'EnbL' prompt by pressing the $\mathbf{\nabla}$ or $\mathbf{\Delta}$ button.
+Pressing \mathbf{P} will then reveal the current security code with one digit flashing.
+The flashing digit may be changed by operating the \triangledown or \blacktriangle push button and the P button to move control to the next digit.
 When the required code has been entered, press E twice to return to the 'ACSP' prompt in the configuration menu.

-Code 0000 disables this security code allowing, when enabled, direct access to the setpoints from the display mode by pressing the P and $\blacktriangle$ buttons simultaneously.
+Code 0000 disables this security code allowing, when enabled, direct access to the setpoints from the display mode by pressing the P and \blacktriangle buttons simultaneously.